Are you considering child counseling?

 As your child improves, you will have more time to do the things that nurture you and bring you joy instead of worrying.
 You as a parent will be encouraged to take more time for yourself.
 Maybe this means you need to have more alone time, or that you and your partner need time without your child around.
 What ever it is that nurtures you, your child will thank you for making yourself a priority.
 You do not have to burn yourself out or trudge through life doing things you think you have to do.
 This does not make you feel good as an individual or a parent.

 Your desires are important too.
 It is possible to meet on middle ground and to experience harmony in your life without compromising what matters to you.

 How Will I Be Part Of My Child’s Therapy?

 I will meet with you after each session with your child to discuss what themes came up during the session and communicate what it seems like your child might be trying to express.
 At that time, we can brainstorm how to best meet your child’s needs.
 Sometimes, all it takes is figuring out what children are feeling and letting them know we understand.

 Also, I will be available to answer any questions or concerns you might be having along the way.
 You do not have to do this alone.
 I am here to help.

 “April’s gifts as a therapist include a grounded, accepting presence, patience, and a profound willingness to listen.
 Her deep repertoire with children and families highlights her basic attitude of kindness and generosity of spirit, and you know when you’re with her that she wants the best for you.”

 ~Jennifer Beauvais, MA, LLC, Founder of Mountain Family Home Therapy

 It is possible to find the right help for your child.
-If you are ready to give it a try and want to see if I would be a good fit, simply, contact me for a free 30-minute consultation by clicking here to connect with me
+If you are ready to give it a try and want to see if we would be a good fit, simply, contact us for a free consultation.Click Here